-CAUTION: If the payee owned more than 50%, but less than or equal to 70%, of the combined voting power of the payer's stock, you must determine how much of the dividends qualify to be eliminated from combined unitary income.
+CAUTION: If the payee owned more than 50%, but less than 70%, of the combined voting power of the payer's stock, you must determine how much of the dividends qualify to be eliminated from combined unitary income.
 You may only report the qualifying amount on lines 1a through 1f.